tvararu/bat-design-history/app/posts/manage-teacher-training-applications/2022-01-06-letting-users-turn-off-the-email-reminder-to-make-a-decision.md

       src: email-notification-settings.png
 ---

-We give users the ability to [manage individual email notifications](/manage-teacher-training-applications/managing-individual-email-notifications).
+When we gave users the ability to [manage individual email notifications](/manage-teacher-training-applications/managing-individual-email-notifications), we did not include the reminder to make a decision 20 working days before automatic rejection.

-We forgot to include the reminder to make a decision 20 working days before automatic rejection.
 We’ve now added the option to turn the reminder on or off.

 ## Future considerations

 In future we want to consider:

-- letting users configure when they receive the reminder notification
+- letting users choose when they will receive the reminder notification
-- sending one email with multiple reminders
+- sending one email with multiple reminders for different applications
 - sending a reminder to users 10 working days before automatic rejection if they only started with 20 working days
 - changing the content of the email based on whether the user has permission to make offers and reject applications